Second-Year Learning Communities: Mathematics

 Title: Undergraduate administrator

-Years worked for your current department and/or U of T: Eight years in the department of mathematics, 12 years at the University of Toronto
+Years worked for your current department and/or U of T: Nine years in the Department of Mathematics, 13 years at the University of Toronto

 Hometown: Pickering, ON